Heavy downpours forced a second successive postponement at Irlam FC within minutes of kick-off.

 More than three hours before kick-off, a local referee cleared the match to go ahead, despite patches of minor flooding being visible across the pitch.

-But, after both teams had warmed up, late, heavy downpours of rain led to the match being called off on short notice.
+But, after both teams had warmed up, late, heavy downpours of rain led to the match being called off at short notice.

-Despite the best efforts of the grounds team who worked tirelessly to make the surface playable, it was announced over the tannoy that the pitch was rendered unplayable just 10 minutes before kick-off and the game is to be postponed to a later date, which is yet to be confirmed.
+Despite the best efforts of the grounds team who worked tirelessly to make the surface playable, the pitch was declared unplayable just 10 minutes before kick-off.
+The game will be played on a date yet to be confirmed.

 Dodd continued: “Every club must protect its pitch, as repairing after bad weather is very expensive.